Adenocarcinoma of unknown primary site

 - SPECIFIC PATIENT SUBGROUPS

 - - Pathology and pathogenesis

 - Patients with a colon cancer profile

 - Adenocarcinoma of unknown primary in a single site

 - TREATMENT FOR PATIENTS NOT INCLUDED IN SPECIFIC SUBGROUPS

-- Site-specific therapy directed by molecular tumor profiling
+- Site-specific therapy directed by gene expression profiling

 - - Empiric therapy

 - - Prognostic factors